-"Operations and Maintenance Plan: means that portion of a Proponent's Proposal referred to in Section 8.9.1 of Appendix 1F.
+"Operations and Maintenance Plan" means that portion of a Proponent's Proposal referred to in Proposal Section 5.1 of Package 4 in Appendix 1F.

-"Original Service Period Availability Payment" means the payment to be made by the Province to Concessionaire during the Original Service Period, as more particularly described in Section 2.3 of Appendix 1C.
+"Original Service Period Availability & Safety Payment" means the payment to be made by the Province to Concessionaire during the Original Service Period, as more particularly described in Section 2.3 of Appendix 1C.